Are you Looking for best longboard decks in 2022 ?

 Drop Through – for intermediate

 Lighter and slimmer, drop-through decks are perfect for those people who want to attempt flip tricks and carry boards as a style statement.The Drop-through deck doesn’t weigh much and can be carried easily, Due to its slimmer construction.
 But make sure you pick a drop-through deck with little flex because flex doesn’t support free ride discipline and creates a disturbance.

 For free ride style, you have to pick decks in the length range of 38” to 42”.

 Without this range or shorter you won’t be able to maintain the balance while with longer decks, you will feel so uncomfortable and won’t be able to enjoy a smooth ride.

-As board’s length is quite important for smooth rides, decks ranging from 37” to 43” are perfect for high speed downhill.
+As the board’s length is quite important for smooth rides, decks ranging from 37” to 43” are perfect for high-speed downhill.